 If the data set's name is enclosed in apostrophes, the data set must not be assigned a disposition of CATLG.
-If the data set you want cataloged has a qualified name, e.g., A.B.C., you must first create all but the lowest level of the name as indexes in the catalog.
-This is done using the IEHPROGM utility program.
-Once the indexes are established, you can request that a data set with a qualified name be cataloged.
+If the data set you want to catalog has a qualified name, e.g., A.B.C., the system will automatically create all the necessary index levels.

-When You Specify UNCATLG as the Disposition
+When you Specify UNCATLG as the Disposition

-Specifying UNCATLG as the second subparameter of the DISP parameter tells the system that you want the data set's entry in the system catalog removed at the end of the job step, UNCATLG does not tell the system to delete the data set.
+Specifying UNCATLG as the second subparameter of the DISP parameter tells the system that you want the data set's entry in the system catalog removed at the end of the job step; UNCATLG does not tell the system to delete the data set.
 Later jobs that use this data set must provide on the DD statement all of the parameters necessary to define the data set.
+If the data set you want to UNCATLG is a qualified data set, e.g., A.B.C., the system will automatically delete any index except the highest level index that becomes superfluous when the data set is removed from the catalog.